Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Customer Support

-Neither tool is perfect here, and I'll give you the honest version rather than the polished one.
-ClickUp's support has historically been criticized for slow response times — a known issue when you're a hypergrowth company with a massive and vocal user base.
-As of 2026, they've improved live chat response times at the Business tier and above, but free users still rely heavily on docs and community forums.
+Neither is perfect here, and I'll give you the real version.
+ClickUp's support has a reputation for slow response times — a common problem when you're growing fast with a huge user base.
+By 2026, they've improved live chat at Business tier and above, but free users still lean on docs and community forums.

-Hive's support is faster and more personal at equivalent tiers.
-Multiple users on G2 and Reddit consistently report getting actual humans on chat within minutes — not hours.
-The trade-off is that Hive's knowledge base isn't as deep or as searchable as ClickUp's, which has years of community-built documentation behind it.
+Hive's support moves faster and feels more personal at the same price tiers.
+On Reddit and G2, you see consistent reports of real humans responding on chat within minutes, not hours.
+The trade-off is Hive's knowledge base isn't as deep or searchable as ClickUp's, which has years of community-built docs behind it.

-Winner: Hive (slightly, for paid tier response times)
+Winner: Hive (slightly, for response times on paid plans)

 Mobile App

 Both apps exist.
-Neither is a joy to use for complex project management — and I think it's worth being honest about that rather than pretending one of them is secretly great on mobile.
-ClickUp's mobile app has more features but feels sluggish on devices that are more than two years old.
-Hive's mobile app is cleaner but limited in what you can actually do — it's better for checking task status than building or restructuring projects on the fly.
+Neither rocks complex project management on a phone — let's be honest about that rather than pretend one secretly works great.
+ClickUp's mobile app has more features but can feel sluggish on older devices.
+Hive's is cleaner but limited — better for checking status than restructuring projects on the fly.

-If mobile is genuinely critical to your workflow, look at alternatives like Try Asana or Monday before committing to either of these.
+If mobile productivity is genuinely critical to you, look at Try Asana or Monday before signing up for either of these.

-Winner: Tie (both are mediocre, Hive is slightly cleaner)
+Winner: Tie (both are fine, Hive is slightly cleaner)

 Security & Compliance

-ClickUp offers SOC 2 Type II compliance, GDPR compliance, SSO, and 2FA across Enterprise plans.
-HIPAA compliance is available on Enterprise.
+ClickUp offers SOC 2 Type II, GDPR, SSO, and 2FA on Enterprise plans.
+HIPAA is available on Enterprise too.
 Hive also offers SOC 2 Type II and GDPR, with SSO and advanced permissions on Enterprise.

-For most teams, both tools are more than adequate.
-If you're in healthcare or finance and need HIPAA compliance or strict data residency controls, verify current compliance status directly with both vendors before signing anything — certifications and available controls can and do change.
+For most teams, both are more than sufficient.
+If you're in healthcare or finance needing HIPAA or strict data residency, check current compliance status directly with both vendors before signing anything — these things change.

-Winner: Tie (both solid for most use cases)
+Winner: Tie (both solid for standard use cases)

 Pros and Cons